REGULAR MONTHLY MEETING

 SEMINOLE COUNTY COURTHOUSE, SECOND FLOOR, SUPERIOR COURTROOM

-The Seminole County Board of Commissioners held their Regular Monthly Meeting on Tuesday, December 13, 2011 in the Superior Courtroom located on the second floor of the courthouse.
-Those present were, Commissioner Dell Shingler, Commissioner Scott Miller, Commissioner Brenda Peterson, Commissioner Roger Lane, Deputy Clerk Marian Jones and County Manager/Clerk Paula Granger.
+The Seminole County Board of Commissioners held their Regular Monthly Meeting on Tuesday, November 8, 2011 in the Superior Courtroom located on the second floor of the courthouse.
+Those present were, Commissioner Dell Shingler, Commissioner Scott Miller, Commissioner Brenda Peterson, Commissioner Roger Lane, Deputy Clerk Marian Jones and County Manager/Clerk Donna Jones.
 Several county employees and citizens were also present.

-The Regular Meeting was called to order by Chairman Dell Shingler.
+The Regular Meeting was called to order by Vice-Chairman Dell Shingler.

-The invocation was offered by Pastor Jimmy Dean.
+The invocation was offered by Commissioner Brenda Peterson.

 Submission of Financial Statements and Minutes:

-On a motion by Commissioner Lane with the second provided by Commissioner Miller, the minutes were approved for the Regular Monthly Meeting from November 8, 2011 and the Called Meeting held on November 18, 2011.
-Motion passed with all commissioners voting yes.
+On a motion by Commissioner Brenda Peterson with the second provided by Commissioner Scott Miller, the minutes were approved for the Called Millage Meeting from October 6, 2011; Zoning Hearing and Regular Monthly Meeting on October 11, 2011; and the Called Meeting concerning the group health insurance that was held on October 18, 2011.
+Motion passed.

-On a motion by Commissioner Lane the October 2011 Financial Statement was approved.
-Commissioner Peterson provided the second.
-Motion passed with all commissioners voting yes.
+On a motion by Commissioner Scott Miller the September 2011 Financial Statement was approved.
+Commissioner Roger Lane provided the second.
+Motion passed.

 County Attorney Report: